idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model_inputs.md

 Direchlet boundary conditions are set at the problem boundary for each of the solution variables (`disp_x`, `disp_y`, and `disp_z`).
-The radial `x` and `z` directional boundary is at the bottom surface of the core support plate center.
+The radial `x` and `z` directional boundary is the bottom surface of the core support plate center.
 The axial `y` directional boundary is specified at the bottom of the support plate.